smallstep/certificates/docs/provisioners.md

 * `forceCN` (optional): force one of the SANs to become the Common Name, if a common name is not provided.

+* `requireEAB` (optional): require clients to provide External Account Binding credentials when creating an ACME Account.

 * `claims` (optional): overwrites the default claims set in the authority, see the [top](#provisioners) section for all the options.